 Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic:

 (a) Valuation of inentories

 Inventories are measured at the lower of cost and net realizable value.
 The Group's evaluate the selling price in the market is below the cost, and write off the cost of inventory to net realizable value.
 The estimation of net realizable value is based on current market conditions.
 Please refer note 6(d) for inventory valuation.